Spiderbait: 2022-present: Sounds in the Key of J and touring

 On 11 March 2022, the band released "My Car's a UFO", their first new song in nine years.
-The track was initially recorded for The Flight of Wally Funk and served as the lead single from the band's third compilation album, Sounds in the Key of J—which collects every Spiderbait song that Janet English sings lead vocals on.
+The track was initially recorded for The Flight of Wally Funk and served as the lead single from the band's third compilation album, Sounds in the Key of J which collects every Spiderbait song that Janet English sings lead vocals on.
 The compilation was released on 8 April 2022, with a supporting tour that followed that July.

 On 17 June 2023, Spiderbait performed their first show in the U.S. in over 25 years in New York City at the Aussie BBQ Festival.
 Other acts that were there were Amy Shark and Budjerah.
 In December 2023, Spiderbait performed at Good Things, alongside other bands like Limp Bizkit, Devo, Fall Out Boy and more.

 On 15 May 2024, Spiderbait announced that they would tour Australia from August to October of that year to celebrate the 20th anniversary of Black Betty, with opening acts like Polish Club, Adalita, Private Function, Abbe May and local bands.

 On 20 September 2024, the band released Bunch of Bettys, an extended play full of different recordings of Black Betty, such as Live Betty (recorded at the Tivoli in Brisbane on 31 March 2017), Demo Betty, 4-Track Betty, Barn Betty, Fuzzy Betty, Acoustic Betty and the original cover from Tonight Alright.

-On that same day, the band's concert in Melbourne at the Forum Theatre was filmed in its entirety, but is yet to be released.
+In April 2026, Spiderbait announced a national Australian tour to commemorate the 30th anniversary of their 1996 breakthrough album, Ivy & The Big Apples.
+The tour commenced in July 2026, featuring performances of the album in its entirety across major cities including Brisbane, Perth, Melbourne, Adelaide, Canberra, Sydney, and Newcastle.
+Due to demand, additional regional encore shows were later scheduled for October and November 2026.
+The tour featured a rotating lineup of 1990s Australian alternative rock peers as special guests, including Custard, Magic Dirt, The Meanies, and Tumbleweed, alongside Melbourne band The Gnomes.
+To coincide with the tour, a 30th-anniversary vinyl reissue of Ivy & The Big Apples was released on July 3, 2026.